Rickmic/Deep_CLEM/README.md

       If you have selected <i>show process dialog</i>, the process window of CSBDeep will be visible.
     </li>
     <li>
       After a short time, (depending on your CPU/GPU) another window will be visible.
 This window shows you the electron microscopic and the predicted light microscopic image.
-Check if the predicted light microscopic image shows roughly the shape of the chromatin in the electron microscopic image and proceed with OK.
+Check if the predicted light microscopic image shows roughly the shape of the chromatin in the electron microscopic image and proceed with <i>OK</i>.
     </li>
   </ul>
 </p>